Islanders blow two third-period leads, drop season opener to Utah Hockey Club in overtime

 What worked for the Islanders in the preseason was not working once the puck dropped on the regular season Thursday night.
-The pace was faster with points in the standings at stake and the Islanders just couldn’t seem to consistently connect on passes.
+The pace was faster with points in the standings at stake, and the Islanders just couldn’t seem to consistently connect on passes.
+Twice in the third period they allowed equalizing goals less than a minute after taking the lead.

 On one sequence in their second-period power play, defenseman Noah Dobson turned an open Mathew Barzal around in the left circle with an off-the-mark feed.
 Barzal’s return pass then jumped over Dobson’s stick and out of the offensive zone, leaving an unhappy Barzal to retreat to the bench.

-But part of being a good team is showing resiliency and the Islanders finally got to their game in the third period, connecting on passes and pressing the attack.
-Still they opened the season with a 5-4 overtime loss to Utah — the NHL’s newest franchise playing its first road game — on Thursday night at UBS Arena with Dylan Guenther scoring the winner.
+But part of being a good team is showing resiliency, and the Islanders finally started to connect on passes and press the attack in the final period.
+Still, they opened the season with a 5-4 overtime loss to Utah — the NHL’s newest franchise playing its first road game — at UBS Arena, with Dylan Guenther scoring the winner at 2:18 of the extra period.

 Max Tsyplakov, the 26-year-old rookie from the Russian KHL, gave the Islanders a 4-3 lead at 17:53 of the third period with a rising wrist shot.
 But Josh Doan tied it 13 seconds later.